Femur Segmentation

 Review the Data module, which displays a hierarchy of the loaded volumes and other relevant data

-You should see the new BODY BONE crop
+You should see the new BODY BONE crop volume in this list.

 - Display Crop Volume: To display the new crop volume, click on the eye-cube icon in the

-row.
+BODY BONE croprow.
 This should display this volume in the slice viewers and hide the other volume. - Delete Original Volume: Right-Click on the original "6 BODY BONE" volume and select "delete".

 - We won't need this volume any more and deleting it will help save on computer memory (and avoid slicer crashes).